fdxs-alt/fdxs-alt/README.md

 - 🔭 I’m currently working on **Twitter Clone**

-- 🌱 I’m currently learning **Nest.js, testing with Jest**
+- 🌱 I’m currently learning **Testing with Jest and react-testing-library**

-- 🤝 I’m looking for help with **microservices in Node.js, dockerizing apps**
+- 🤝 I’m looking for help with **new app ideas, because i don't want to code another crud**

 - 👨‍💻 All of my projects are available at [https://jakubsukiennik.netlify.app/](https://jakubsukiennik.netlify.app/)